 Third, students in the PPE program prepare for public debate and advocacy.
 The curriculum places persuasive writing and speaking at the center of nearly every course.
+During the senior year all PPE students complete a Senior thesis as a capstone experience that integrates student learning in philosophy, politics, and economics.
 The aim is to prepare graduates who are not just knowledgeable about the world, but ready to act in the world.

 The Common Core component of the PPE program introduces students to the fundamental principles of the three disciplines, plus theology.
 Upper level courses in the PPE major focus on contemporary issues and more advanced topics.
 The program, however, is completely integrated.
-As students advance in their sophistication with the ideas and techniques of the three disciplines, basic questions raised during freshman year are raised again.
+As students advance in their sophistication with the ideas and techniques of the three disciplines, basic questions raised during freshman year are raised again in courses throughout the students' Program.